flitz-be/landing-page/content/faq/_index.md

 - Dollar-cost-average easily by setting a recurring bank transfer.
 - Explore the Lightning economy from our app.

 We do not hold custody over your funds for longer than necessary.
+You can and should take custody of the funds as soon as they are available.
 {{</ faq >}}

 {{< faq "How do I get started?" >}}